paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 comment = "slider showing strategy of voters. show a single voter, too.
 Show choice between systems FPTP and IRV."
 %}

-This dilemma is familiar to anyone who has voted in a single-choice voting eleciton.
+This dilemma is familiar to anyone who has voted in a single-choice voting election.
 (More formally, this kind of choose-only-one voting is called plurality or First Past the Post, FPTP).

 {% capture cap9 %}Do I waste my vote on my favorite {{ A }} or do I support the more viable {{ B }}?
 Change from H=honesty, to F=frontrunner strategy to get a better result.{% endcapture %}